sandeepnmenon/sandeepnmenon.github.io/_pages/about.md

 This is my attempt at a personal blog.
 Hello World!

 I am currently pursuing Masters in Computer Science at the Courant Institute of Mathematical Sciences, NYU.
+For my internship I joined the perception team at Kodiak Robotics working on mult-sensor deep learning models to learn unified semantic representations of surroundings.
 Before that, I was a Deep Learning Research Engineer at Deepen AI, an autonomous driving tooling company focusing on annotation and callibration capabilities powered by AI models and Computational Geometry.

-Looking to get internship opportunities in the field of computer vision research and application.
 Interested in autonomous driving, 3D vision, and perception problems.
+Also have an eye on ML infrastructure work.

 Thoughts and Qs from my projects
 =====